 What to Expect

-Trips can be run in my vehicle which seats up to 6 passengers (two must be less than 5 ft 6 in because the backseat is small), or your guide can ride along with you in your vehicle (only when roads are free of snow).
-If we travel in your vehicle, I generally prefer to drive for wildlife watching trips.
-I know where to go and how to get in to those tricky road side parking spots.
-I have full coverage insurance for any car that I do not own or rent.
-Yes, I can drive your rental car!
-If we are hiking it does not matter who drives to the trail head and we may both take our cars to enable one-way trips.
+Trips can be run in guide's vehicle which seats up to 6 passengers (two must be less than 5 ft 6 in because the backseat is small), or your guide can ride along with you in your vehicle (only when roads are free of snow).
+If we travel in your vehicle, recent changes to auto insurance mean that we cannot insure ourselves to drive your vehicle, so you will need to drive it.
+If we are hiking, we will typically meet at the trail head, or we may both take our cars to enable one-way trips.
 You can select your preference at the booking stage.
 Either way, we will travel to our day's destinations while I share information about the park, answer your questions, and adapt our itinerary to changing conditions and opportunities to your preferences.